-Our financial planning single units can help you satisfy the Financial Adviser Standards and Ethics Authority's (FASEA) new education standards for financial advisers.
-On top of that, you’ll be enhancing your CV with skills employers are looking for, while connecting with bright minds in financial planning from all over Australia.
+Our financial planning intensives and single units can help you satisfy the Financial Adviser Standards and Ethics Authority's (FASEA) new education standards for financial advisers.
+On top of that, you'll be enhancing your CV with skills employers are looking for, while connecting with bright minds in financial planning from all over Australia.

 If you're an existing adviser with an approved degree, you'll need to complete one unit covering FASEA's Code of Ethics by 2026.
 If you're an existing adviser with a relevant degree in a related field of study, you'll need to complete three bridging courses (equivalent to a Deakin unit), plus one FASEA-approved unit.
 Unsure about your pathway to becoming compliant?
 We can help.

 Non-award (studying a single unit)

 B2B partners are eligible for a unit fee discount.
 You can contact our team for more information on opportunities to partner with Deakin.